 Primary Instructor

-Environmental Economics, Spring 2024, Fall 2024
+Environmental Economics, Spring 2024, Fall 2024, Fall 2025

 This course introduces undergraduates to Environmental Economics, weaving foundational microeconomic principles with pressing environmental concerns like air pollution, global climate change, and forest management.
 Dive deep into the interaction between the natural world and human economy, emphasizing entropy laws and ecosystem-services.
 Explore challenges of externalities, public-good attributes, and non-tradability, leading to market failures and their impact on social welfare.
 As a writing-emphasis course, students will hone their analytical and articulation skills around these intricate topics.

-Experimental Economics, Fall 2022, Fall 2023 [syllabus]
+Experimental Economics, Fall 2022, Fall 2023, Spring 2025, Spring 2026 [syllabus]

 Experimental economics is the application of experimental methods to study economic questions.
 Economic experiments replicate real-word incentives in a controlled manner and may be conducted in the laboratory, the field or even over the internet.
 The objective of this course is to test the validity of economic theories, analyze deviations from theoretical predictions and identify patterns of behavior useful to build new theories.
 Further, we will review the popular behavioral results obtained in the literature so far.